Rudolf Amelunxen

 Rudolf Amelunxen (30 June 1888 – 21 April 1969) was a German politician of the Zentrum and the 1st Minister President of North Rhine-Westphalia between 23 August 1946 and 17 June 1947.
 He was born in Cologne and died on 21 April 1969 in Grafschaft Abbey, North Rhine-Westphalia.

 From 1926 to 1932 he was the regional president of the Westphalian Münster Region, however, furloughed after the Putsch in Prussia.
 On 5 July 1945, the British military government appointed him upper president of the Province of Westphalia, an office he held until Westphalia merged in North Rhine-Westphalia in 1946.
+In the first West German presidential election in 1949, Amelunxen received 3.7% of the vote in the final round.